 4. Maintain Brand Consistency

-The font on your website should match your overall brand identity.
-If your brand uses a specific font in its marketing materials, consider using the same or a similar font on your website to reinforce your brand identity.
+The font on your website should match your overall brand identity—it’s an important point for consistency and trust—and if your brand uses a specific font in its marketing materials, think about using the same or a similar font on your website so it can reinforce your brand identity.

 5. Keep an Eye on Website Performance

-Some fonts can slow down your website.
-It can affect user experience and search engine rankings.
-So, choose web-optimized fonts and consider their impact on loading times.
+Some fonts can slow down your website, and that’s a serious point to bear in mind—it can affect user experience and search engine rankings.
+So, be sure to choose web-optimized fonts and think about what their impact on loading times is.

 6. Ensure Accessibility

-Your font choice should be accessible to all users, including those with disabilities.
-Steer clear of overly decorative fonts that readers may find difficult to read.
-Make sure your font adheres to accessibility standards.
+Your font choice should be accessible to all users—as in, all of them, including those with disabilities—so, steer clear of overly decorative fonts that readers may find hard to read.
+Accessibility is an exceptionally big deal, so make sure your font adheres to accessibility standards and do right by your users.

 7. Test on Different Devices and Browsers

-Fonts often appear differently across various devices and browsers.
-Conduct thorough testing on multiple platforms.
-This ensures your chosen fonts display consistently and function effectively everywhere.
-Check on smartphones, tablets and different web browsers for universal readability.
+Fonts often appear differently across various devices and browsers—and that’s a big reason to conduct thorough testing on multiple platforms.
+Do this and it’ll make sure that your chosen fonts display consistently and function effectively everywhere.
+Be sure to check on smartphones, tablets, and different web browsers for universal readability.

 8. Check Licensing and Usage Rights

-Many fonts, especially for commercial use, require specific licenses.
-Always confirm a font's licensing and usage rights before you integrate it into your website.
-This step prevents legal issues and ensures compliance with the font creator's guidelines.
+Many fonts—especially for commercial use—require specific licenses.
+So, it’s vital to—and be sure to do this always—confirm a font's licensing and usage rights before you integrate it into your website.
+In fact, so utterly crucial is this step that it prevents legal issues from arising and ensures compliance with the font creator's guidelines.

 9. Experiment with Font Pairings

-Combining two or three different fonts can enhance your site's visual appeal.
-When you select font pairings, aim for complementary styles that contribute to a unified design theme.
-Aim for balance.
-The fonts should work together to support readability and aesthetic harmony.
-Avoid using fonts that clash or make your content difficult to read.
+Combine two or three different fonts and you’ll be able to enhance your site's visual appeal nicely.
+And, whenever you’re in the process of selecting font pairings, it’s best to aim for complementary styles that contribute to a unified design theme.
+Go for balance—the fonts really need to work together to support readability and aesthetic harmony.
+Don’t use fonts that clash or make your content difficult to read.

 Fonts shape a site's readability and aesthetic so that you can create an effective visual design.
 Watch Dr. Priscilla Esser, Ph.D., discuss how to make the best use of fonts in this video about visual frameworks.